innotrade/enapso-graphdb-admin/README.md

 ## Get Saved Queries
 </summary>
-Get details of all queries which are saved in a Graph Database instance:
+Get details of all queries which are saved in a graph database instance:

 ```javascript
 graphDBEndpoint